hyacinth321/hello/docs/source/index.rst

  Main Scenario:

- #.User uploads a plain text file containing gene expression levels from two samples, representing two experimental conditions.
+ #.
+User uploads a plain text file containing gene expression levels from two samples, representing two experimental conditions.
  #.
 Accepting the file, the software will return a table of differentially expressed genes and a scatter plot of these genes whose X-axis is control and Y-axis is treatment.

 Alternate Scenario 2.a (User uploads invalid gene expression):